Let a Mutual Fund Fraud Lawyer Investigate Your Claim

 Mutual funds generally offer volume discounts on commissions to customers making large purchases.
 “Break point” refers to the level at which the commission percentage drops and the discount becomes effective.
 The more money a customer invests in a fund, the larger the discount.
 When a break point exists, brokerage firms are required to disclose this information to the investor.
 If a broker recommends a purchase that is “just below” the break point, the recommendation is unethical and is considered a violation of FINRA rules.
 Brokers engaging in this behavior are subject to mutual fund fraud claims and can be held liable for the financial losses of their customers.

 Class Action Litigation Portal

 Zamansky LLC represents investors in securities class action lawsuits and employees in ERISA class action cases.Get Started

-The FINRA arbitration attorneys at Zamansky LLC are committed to representing investors who have been subject to broker misconduct and mutual fund fraud.
+The mutual fund fraud attorneys at Zamansky LLC are committed to representing investors who have been subject to broker misconduct and mutual fund fraud.
 Each stock broker fraud lawyer at our firm has the legal experience and knowledge of the financial industry to help you successfully pursue your case and recover your financial losses.
 Our securities fraud firm is dedicated to providing you with prompt and personalized attention throughout all stages of the process.